ICHRA vs. QSEHRA: How do they compare?

 Step 5

-Not sure which HRA is best for your organization?
+Need help determining which HRA is best for your organization?

-If you’re a business owner wanting to offer a health benefit for the first time or searching for an alternative to traditional group health insurance, a health reimbursement arrangement (HRA) is an easy to manage employee benefit.
+If you’re a business owner wanting to offer a health benefit for the first time or searching for an alternative to traditional group health insurance, a health reimbursement arrangement (HRA) is an easy-to-manage employee benefit.

 This page outlines similarities and differences between the two health benefits so you can determine which is the best choice for your employees.